How to Write the Best Menu Item Descriptions

 5. Better Menu Descriptions Mean Less Food Waste

 Food waste is a serious problem, not only facing restaurants but around the world.
 In the United States alone, food waste costs in the restaurant industry account for $162 billion annually.
 And while an estimated 25-35% of restaurant sales go to food costs, it’s a pressing issue when profit margins are notoriously razor-thin.
 When guests feel confident in their order, they are less inclined to send it back, creating potential waste and food costs for the restaurant.

 Writing clear, vivid and enticing menu descriptions and names will help in alleviating these potential problems while subconsciously creating trust with your guests and ultimately loyal fans—not to mention, your staff will benefit from happy guests all around.
 A win for everyone and the environment.

-We’ve highlighted the importance of enticing menu descriptions and dish names and how they can result in more restaurant sales, less food waste and loyal customers.
+We’ve highlighted the importance of enticing menu descriptions and dish names and how they can result in more restaurant and online ordering sales, less food waste and loyal customers.
 Now it’s time to be creative and get to writing.
 If you’re interested in learning more about menu best practices or the latest trends we’re seeing with restaurant menus get in touch with us below, and be sure to check back here regularly for restaurant-related tips and tricks.